 Some stories will be absolutely blind to venereal disease.

-- Panty should have every STD known to man and some known only to monkeys with her sex life.
-Presumably, angel powers keep her safe.
+- Panty from Panty & Stocking with Garterbelt should have every STD known to man and some known only to monkeys with her sex life.
+Angel powers keep her safe.

 - Duke Togo of Golgo 13 fame, a womanizer who never contracts an STD.

 - Jeremy of A Cruel God Reigns.
 Despite the fact that he worked as a teenage prostitute, stating himself that he took on 5 or 6 clients a night, and turned to injecting heroin to avoid having flashbacks of his mother and the abuse he received from his stepfather, no one thinks to get him checked for STDs, and he never gets sick from it, although here it seems to be a Defied Trope: Jeremy also tells Ian that he carried condoms every time he worked.
 And Ian himself gets around pretty damn well.

 - The world of Interspecies Reviewers enforces and invokes this trope thanks to magic, so no one has to worry about contracting any diseases from sex with succu-girls.